2sic/app-tutorial-angular4-data/README.md

-# DNN App Tutorial Angular 4: Hello DNN
+# DNN App Tutorial Angular 4: DNN with Data from http

-This is a trivial hello-world in DNN using Angular 4.
+todo

 ## Using / Testing this App
 To give it a test-ride, you'll need